antndlcrx/Intro-to-LLMs-DPIR/README.md

 # LLMs for Social Science

-**Symposium on Behavioral AI in Education, Work, and Decision-Making**
+**Workshop for social sciences**
-April 8–9, 2026 · ESSCA School of Management · Paris, France
+April 20–21, 2026 · European University Institute · Florence, Italy

-Teaching materials for the **Large Language Models for Social Science** sessions at this symposium.
+Teaching materials for the **Large Language Models for Social Science** workshop.

 This repository gives you a practical path from how language models work internally to deploying them in real research workflows.
 Each module pairs concepts with hands-on Python notebooks.